MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-azure-cli.md

 ### Use `--query` and return security information to a variable

-The use of `--query` to store output in a variable is not technically an output format.
-It is a solution to protecting secrets, and is an alternative to using `--output none`.
+The use of `--query` to store output in a variable is technically not an output format.
+It is a solution to protect secrets, and is an alternative to using `--output none`.
 For example, when you reset a service principal credential, the password cannot be retrieved again.

 Reset a service principal credential returning output in the default json format: